calum-chamberlain/GPHS445_notebooks/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/calum-chamberlain/GPHS445_notebooks/master)

 This repository contains relevant notebooks and links to notebooks to help students through practical elements of observational seismology.
+This is **NOT** an exhaustive textbook for observational seismology.

 The course covers:
 1. [Recording and processing digital seismic data](1_Processing_and_recording/README.md)